Foodborne illness: Australia

-Comparison between countries

 Outbreaks

 The vast majority of reported cases of foodborne illness occur as individual or sporadic cases.
 The origin of most sporadic cases is undetermined.
 In the United States, where people eat outside the home frequently, 58% of cases originate from commercial food facilities (2004 FoodNet data).
 An outbreak is defined as occurring when two or more people experience similar illness after consuming food from a common source.

 Often, a combination of events contributes to an outbreak, for example, food might be left at room temperature for many hours, allowing bacteria to multiply which is compounded by inadequate cooking which results in a failure to kill the dangerously elevated bacterial levels.

 Outbreaks are usually identified when those affected know each other.
 Outbreaks can also be identified by public health staff when there are unexpected increases in laboratory results for certain strains of bacteria.
 Outbreak detection and investigation in the United States is primarily handled by local health jurisdictions and is inconsistent from district to district.
 It is estimated that 1–2% of outbreaks are detected.

 Society and culture

 United Kingdom

-In postwar Aberdeen (1964) a large-scale (>400 cases) outbreak of typhoid occurred, caused by contaminated corned beef which had been imported from Argentina.
+In Aberdeen, in 1964, a large-scale (>400 cases) outbreak of typhoid occurred, caused by contaminated corned beef which had been imported from Argentina.
 The corned beef was placed in cans and because the cooling plant had failed, cold river water from the Plate estuary was used to cool the cans.
 One of the cans had a defect and the meat inside was contaminated.
-This meat was then sliced using a meat slicer in a shop in Aberdeen, and a lack of cleaning the machinery led to spreading the contamination to other meats cut in the slicer.
-These meats were then eaten by the people of Aberdeen who then became ill.
+That meat was then sliced using a meat slicer in a shop in Aberdeen, and a lack of machinery-cleaning led to the spreading of the contamination to other meats cut in the slicer.
+Those meats were eaten by people in Aberdeen who then became ill.

 Serious outbreaks of foodborne illness since the 1970s prompted key changes in UK food safety law.
-These included the death of 19 patients in the Stanley Royd Hospital outbreak and the bovine spongiform encephalopathy (BSE, mad cow disease) outbreak identified in the 1980s.
-The death of 21 people in the 1996 Wishaw outbreak of E. coli O157 was a precursor to the establishment of the Food Standards Agency which, according to Tony Blair in the 1998 white paper A Force for Change Cm 3830, "would be powerful, open and dedicated to the interests of consumers".
+The outbreaks included the deaths of 19 patients in the Stanley Royd Hospital outbreak and the bovine spongiform encephalopathy (BSE, mad cow disease) outbreak identified in the 1980s.
+The deaths of 21 people in the 1996 Wishaw outbreak of E. coli O157 was a precursor to the establishment of the Food Standards Agency which, according to Tony Blair in the 1998 white paper A Force for Change Cm 3830, "would be powerful, open and dedicated to the interests of consumers".

-In May 2015, for the second year running, England's Food Standards Agency devoted its annual Food Safety Week to – "The Chicken Challenge".
+In May 2015, for the second year running, England's Food Standards Agency devoted its annual Food Safety Week to "The Chicken Challenge".
 The focus was on the handling of raw chicken in the home and in catering facilities in a drive to reduce the high levels of food poisoning from the campylobacter bacterium.
 Anne Hardy argues that widespread public education of food hygiene can be useful, particularly through media (TV cookery programmes) and advertisement.
 She points to the examples set by Scandinavian societies.